(Editor’s note: Some of the addresses below are old and out-of date. For the most current listing of speakers, click here.)

 The following individuals have agreed to speak with researchers, scholars, and members of the media about their experiences in Peoples Temple.

 Don Beck, a member of Peoples Temple living in Redwood Valley in November 1978, was part of group making original trip to Guyana, and for summers of 1974 and 1976 as Jonestown was being built.
-His email address is email@example.com.
-Numerous articles by Mr. Beck appear on this website.
+His email address is firstname.lastname@example.org.
+His articles on this website appear here.

 Mike Cartmell’s family joined Peoples Temple in Indianapolis in 1959, and he was a member for 17 years until he left in February 1977.
 His mother, step-father, sister and adopted brother died in Jonestown.
 Several articles by Mr. Cartmell appear on this website.
 He may be reached at Beemermcart@aol.com.

 Vernon Gosney left Jonestown with Congressman Leo Ryan on November 18, 1978, and was seriously wounded during the shootings at the Port Kaituma airstrip.
 He has numerous articles on this site.
 He can be reached at email@example.com.

 Lela Howard, niece of Jonestown victim Mary Pearl Willis, speaks about the shame and other emotions her family and others have endured as loved ones of Peoples Temple members, giving a different perspective as to how the massacre and media coverage affected survivors, creating a silent shame.
 She is dedicated to correcting this stigma.
 She may be reached at firstname.lastname@example.org.

 Laurie Efrein Kahalas, a long-time Temple member and author of Snake Dance, created the website www. jonestown. com which now appears on this site here.
 She can be reached through email@example.com.
 Several articles by Ms. Kahalas appear on this website.